Gingerbread house: Modern times

 In modern times, the tradition has continued in certain places in Europe.
 In Germany, Christmas markets sell decorated gingerbread before Christmas.
 (Lebkuchenhaus or Pfefferkuchenhaus are the German terms for a gingerbread house.)
 Making gingerbread houses is a Christmas tradition in many families.
 They are typically made before Christmas using pieces of baked gingerbread dough assembled with melted sugar.
 The roof 'tiles' can consist of frosting or candy.
 The gingerbread house yard is usually decorated with icing to represent snow.

 A gingerbread house does not have to be an actual house, although it is the most common.
 It can be anything from a castle to a small cabin, or another kind of building, such as a church, an art museum, or a sports stadium, and other items, such as cars, gingerbread men and gingerbread women, can be made of gingerbread dough.

 In most cases, royal icing is used as an adhesive to secure the main parts of the house, as it can be made quickly and forms a secure bond when set.

 In Sweden, gingerbread houses are prepared on Saint Lucy's Day.
 Since 1991, the people of Bergen, Norway, have built a city of gingerbread houses each year before Christmas.
 Named Pepperkakebyen (Norwegian for "the gingerbread village"), it is claimed to be the world's largest such city.
 Every child under the age of 12 can make their own house at no cost with the help of their parents.
 In 2009, the gingerbread city was destroyed in an act of vandalism.
 A group of building design, construction, and sales professionals in Washington, D.C., also collaborate on a themed "Gingertown" every year.

+In the United States, the National Gingerbread House Competition began in 1992 at the Grove Park Inn in Asheville, North Carolina.
 In San Francisco, the Fairmont and St. Francis hotels display rival gingerbread houses during the Christmas season.

 Guinness World records

-In 2013, a group in Bryan, Texas, USA, broke the Guinness World Record set the previous year for the largest gingerbread house, with a 2520 sqft edible-walled house in aid of a hospital trauma centre.
+In 2013, a group in Bryan, Texas, US, broke the Guinness World Record set the previous year for the largest gingerbread house, with a 2520 sqft edible-walled house in aid of a hospital trauma centre.
 The gingerbread house had an estimated calorific value exceeding 35.8 million and ingredients included 2925 lb of brown sugar, 1800 lb of butter, 7,200 eggs and 7200 lb of general purpose flour.

 The executive sous-chef at the New York Marriott Marquis hotel, Jon Lovitch, broke the record for the largest gingerbread village with 135 residential and 22 commercial buildings, and cable cars and a train also made of gingerbread.
 It was displayed at the New York Hall of Science.
 Another contender from Bergen, Norway made a gingerbread town called Pepperkakebyen.